-The findings of the Women in Finance Survey 2017 – which polled 746 ladies running in European financial offerings – display that male participation in various tasks is declining, with respondents reporting decreased attendance by using guys and senior management at range and networking forums than a 12 months ago via a margin of seven percent factors, from 61% to fifty four%.
-At the equal time, the percentage of girls with male sponsors has additionally fallen marginally from 23% in 2016 to 21%, regardless of -thirds of girls announcing they would cost a male sponsor better than a female one.
+The findings of the Women in Finance Survey 2017 – which polled 746 ladies running in European financial offerings – display that male participation in various tasks is declining, with respondents reporting decreased attendance by using guys and senior management at range and networking forums than 12 months ago via a margin of seven percent factors, from 61% to fifty four%.
+At the same time, the percentage of girls with male sponsors has also fallen marginally from 23% in 2016 to 21%, regardless of -thirds of girls announcing they would cost a male sponsor better than a female one.

-Jamie Broderick, leader executive of UBS Wealth Management inside the UK and Jersey, says the trouble isn’t necessarily that corporations – and the men who paintings there – are failing to take range significantly, but that they do no longer study it as an enterprise problem.
+Jamie Broderick, leader executive of UBS Wealth Management inside the UK and Jersey, says the trouble isn’t necessarily that corporations – and the men who paintings there – are failing to take range significantly, but that they no longer study it an enterprise problem.
 He believes that variety, like some other commercial enterprise trouble, should rely upon numbers and objectives.

-If your agency has a range program or women’s networking discussion board, how useful is it to your profession?
+The price of variety programs If your agency has a range program or women’s networking discussion board, how useful is it to your profession?

-Source: Financial News Women in Finance Survey 2017
+- Source: Financial News Women in Finance Survey 2017

-It has made an essential contribution to my career progression
+- It has made an essential contribution to my career progression

-It has been a useful manner to network
+- It has been a useful manner to network

-It has not been used to my career
+- It has not been used to my career

-I have by no means tapped into my company’s program
+- I have by no means tapped into my company’s program

-My organization does not have any such program
+- My organization does not have any such program

 - It has been helpful in some other way